weiwei/yawn/README.md

 Looks good for publishing.
 If you have a npm account, run `yarn npm publish` to see how it goes.

 ## Lerna

+Despite that yarn document claims that lerna works fine with it, it actually isn't.
+The main issue being that `lerna` doesn't recognize it when the package version is specified as `workspace:*`.
+This will hopefully be fixed after Lerna is taken over by @Nrwl.
+For now there is little point using lerna with yarn 2.